arangodb/spring-boot-starter/demo/README.md

 System.out.println(String.format("Found %s", foundNedStark.get()));
 ```

-If we did everything right, the console output should be as follows:
+If you did everything right, the console output should be as follows:

 ```
 # Query by example